tanmuhittin/laravel-google-translate/README.md

 ## suggested packages
 This package can be used with https://github.com/andrey-helldar/laravel-lang-publisher.
-Example Scenario: <br>
-You would like to add another language support where you have other translation files in addition to base translation files of Laravel.
-So follow the steps below.

 * Add base Laravel translation files using https://github.com/andrey-helldar/laravel-lang-publisher
 * Translate your custom files using this package